-As a freelancer there are ways to get the same benefits that you would get from career advancement as an employee.
+As a freelancer, there are ways to get the same benefits that you would get from career advancement as an employee.
 One of the biggest motivations for career advancement is a higher income.
-As a freelancer you will be in control of your prices (of course you will need to be able to find clients that also think your prices are reasonable) and you will be gaining experience and hopefully becoming more valuable to your clients over a period of time, so increasing your prices periodically is possible and reasonable.
+As a freelancer, you will be in control of your prices (of course you will need to be able to find clients that also think your prices are reasonable) and you will gain experience and hopefully becoming more valuable to your clients over a period of time, so increasing your prices periodically is possible and reasonable.

 Another motivation of career advancement is greater responsibility and the ability to have a bigger impact.
 This type of advancement is also possible by expanding your business and converting it from a freelance operation to a design agency with employees.
 Although it is not for everyone, if career advancement is a major concern for you this may be something to consider.